devopsdays/devopsdays-web/content/events/2024-amsterdam/sponsor-info.md

 ### <a name= 'Pitches'></a> One-Minute Pitch

-As a Gold, Platinum, t-shirt, Coffee or Beer sponsor you show commitment to our community and probably want to share a few words with us.
+As a Gold, Platinum, Coffee or Beer sponsor you show commitment to our community and probably want to share a few words with us.
 To that end, you have one minute to reach out to the audience.
 This moment is the perfect bulletin to pitch a relevant product or let people know you are hiring.

 Sponsor pitches are on both days.
-We’ll let you know your time slot the day before the event on June 22nd.
+We’ll let you know your time slot the day before the event on June 18.
 It’s important that each sponsor be available for their time slot.

 ### <a name= 'Silver'></a> Silver sponsors